-- (A) Manufacturers shall define monitoring conditions for malfunctions identified in sections (f)(8.2.2)(A), (B), and (C) (e.g., proper sensor activity) in accordance with sections (d)(3.1) and (d)(3.2) (i.e., minimum ratio requirements). - (B) Except as provided in section (f)(8.3.2)(C), monitoring for malfunctions identified in sections (f)(8.2.2)(D) and (E) (i.e., out-of-range malfunctions) shall be conducted continuously. - (C) A manufacturer may request Executive Officer approval to disable continuous exhaust gas sensor monitoring when an exhaust gas sensor malfunction cannot be distinguished from other effects (e.g., disable outof-range low monitoring during fuel cut conditions).
+- (A) Manufacturers shall define monitoring conditions for malfunctions identified in sections (f)(8.2.2)(A) and (C) (e.g., proper sensor activity) in accordance with sections (d)(3.1) and (d)(3.2) (i.e., minimum ratio requirements).
+For all 2013 and subsequent model year engines meeting the monitoring requirements of section (f)(8.2.2)(C)(i) or (ii), for purposes of tracking and reporting as required in section (d)(3.2.1), all monitors used to detect malfunctions identified in sections (f)(8.2.2)(A) and (C) shall be tracked separately but reported as a single set of values as specified in section (d)(5.2.2). - (B) Except as provided in section (f)(8.3.2)(C), monitoring for malfunctions identified in sections (f)(8.2.2)(B), (D), and (E) (i.e., open circuit, out-ofrange malfunctions, open-loop malfunctions) shall be conducted continuously. - (C) A manufacturer may request Executive Officer approval to disable continuous exhaust gas sensor monitoring when an oxygen sensor malfunction cannot be distinguished from other effects (e.g., disable outof-range low monitoring during fuel cut conditions).
 The Executive Officer shall approve the disablement upon determining that the manufacturer has submitted test data and/or documentation that demonstrate a properly functioning sensor cannot be distinguished from a malfunctioning sensor and that the disablement interval is limited only to that necessary for avoiding false detection.